bitbrain/scape-java/README.md

 This project is inspired by [hacker stories and TV series](https://en.wikipedia.org/wiki/Mr._Robot), board repair videos on Youtube and my passion for [Software Engineering](https://en.wikipedia.org/wiki/Software_engineering).

-This project is a rewrite of [scape-java](https://github.com/bitbrain/scape-java) which is the original game.
-However, that one is difficult to maintain.
-As a result, this project has been ported over to Godot Engine.

 # Technologies

 * [libgdx](https://libgdx.badlogicgames.com)